Vonage-Community/video-api-web-samples/README.md

 * Moderate-Background-Blur ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/Moderate-Background-Blur)) -- This sample application shows how to add background blur with the Vonage Video APIs and Vonage ML Transformers library.

 * Moderate-Noise-Suppression ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/Moderate-Noise-Suppression)) -- This sample application shows how to add a background Noise Suppression feature to the Vonage Video APIs.
 It is very similar to the Basic Video Chat example but it adds a `createVonageNoiseSuppression` from the `@vonage/noise-suppression` library.

+* Post-call Transcription ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/Post-Call-Transcription)) -- This sample shows you how to generate a transcription from a Vonage Video session.

 * Publish-Canvas ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/Publish-Canvas)) -- In this sample application we show you how to publish a custom stream from a Canvas tag.